Kim Kardashian dragged for boasting about lavish island birthday party: ‘Read the room’

 So after two weeks of “multiple health screens” and “asking everyone to quarantine,” she surprised her family and friends with the six-day vacation.

-That tweet in particular spawned a meme that took over the social network for much of Tuesday, as users collectively derided Kardashian for showing off her wealth.
-Online, many pasted her words besides a range of disaster scenarios and island trips from across many eras and spheres of pop culture.
+That tweet in particular spawned a meme that took over Twitter for much of Tuesday, as users collectively derided Kardashian for showing off her wealth.
+Online, many pasted her words beside a range of disaster scenarios and island trips from across many eras and spheres of pop culture.

 Kardashian did offer a disclaimer among her tweets, writing, “I realize that for most people, this is something that is so far out of reach right now, so in moments like these, I am humbly reminded of how privileged my life is.”
 But most of the Internet was not having it.